If you haven’t already, you’ll need to install and setup Commute Tracker before we can begin using the app’s Trip Planner.

 Viewing Trip Results

 Either from a new Trip Search, or by tapping the “View More Options” link at the bottom of a saved trip’s card, we can explore all of the matched results for that trip.
-Once at this screen, we can filter results by tapping the ‘3 slider’ icon directly beneath the star icon.
+Once at this screen, we can filter results by tapping the ‘3 sliders’ icon directly beneath the star icon.
 Here you can specify in more detail which carpools to filter, as well as Transit option schedules.
 You can also specify a departure date and time to filter for all options by tapping the clock icon to the left of the filter icon.

 From the first mode displayed, you can swipe up to scroll through each match for that mode.